 Serrétia is one of the world’s strongest serrapeptase supplements with a minimum activity of 250,000 serratiopeptidase units (SPUs) per dose.
 Serrapeptase’s inherent ability to break down proteins allows the enzyme to successfully aid in supporting healthy sinus activity and a normal inflammatory response to overexertion.
 Serrapeptase is harnessed through a fermentation process, utilizing the microorganism Serratia E-15.

 How Serrétia Works

-Serrétia has a variety of different benefits that may help with the following:
+Serrétia works to provide a variety of different benefits that may help with the following:

-In Europe the overall use of systemic enzymes has been far more widespread than in the United States.
-In Germany in particular, systemic enzymes have been actively used for decades and are even used by the German National Hockey to support physical health.*
+In Europe, the overall use of systemic enzymes has been far more widespread than in the United States.
+In Germany, systemic enzymes have been actively used for decades, and are even used by the German national hockey team to support physical health.

 German Dr. M. W. Kleine and his team at the Sports Medicine Investigation Center in Grumwald, Germany, decided to look at 100 athletes in order to determine the effectiveness of proteolytic enzymes.
 Dr. Kleine took each subject and removed two cubic cm of blood from their anticubital vein.
 By reinserting the blood under the skin on each subject’s right forearm, Dr. Kleine and his team were able to reproduce a hematoma (blood clot).

 Fifty of the subjects were then given placebo pills, while the other 50 subjects were given proteolytic enzymes.
 Each subject was instructed to take one pill three times a day.